ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/surgery.md

 #### AS.K.1

-Detail anatomy and physiology relevant to domains of surgical practice in the curriculum.
+Detail anatomy and physiology relevant to domains of surgical practice in the curriculum

 #### AS.K.2

-Discuss selection criteria, protocols, principles and limitations of the diagnostic procedures tests and interpret their results.
+Discuss selection criteria, protocols, principles and limitations of the diagnostic procedures tests and interpret their results

 #### AS.K.3